-If you’ve heard about having a power of attorney in Missouri, but you’re not sure what it is and if you need one, Bolinger Law Firm in St. Louis is here to explain why you should have one and answer your estate planning and power of attorney questions.
+Perhaps you’ve heard about the importance of having a power of attorney in Missouri.
+But, you’re not sure what it is and if you need one.
+Bolinger Law Firm in St. Louis is here to explain why you should have one.
+And they are happy to answer your estate planning and power of attorney questions.

-All estate plans should contain power of attorney documents because they provide you with substantial protection during your life.
+All estate plans should contain power of attorney documents.
+This is because they provide you with substantial protection during your life.
 Durable Financial Powers of Attorney and Durable Health Care Powers of Attorney are utilized most frequently in different variations.

 A durable financial power of attorney, also referred to as a “springing” financial power of attorney, creates a principal-agent relationship where you − the principal − delegate powers to your designated attorney-in-fact concerning financial matters during your incapacity.

 The attorney-in-fact acts on your behalf and legally binds you to matters within the power of attorney document.
 Powers typically include transactions such as real estate, business, securities, banking, taxes, and governmental interactions.

 Additionally, a durable financial power of attorney only provides the nominated attorney-in-fact with the exact powers listed and only during your incapacity.
 The attorney-in-fact has no authorization nor any financial powers while you are competent.

 A durable financial power of attorney can provide peace of mind knowing that your important day-to-day financial affairs will be maintained if you should become incapacitated.
 Granting power of attorney is a big responsibility.
 A Bolinger Law Firm attorney will help you create a durable financial power of attorney as we develop your estate plan.

-A durable health care power of attorney, like the durable financial power of attorney, creates a principal-agent relationship where the principal – you − delegate powers to your chosen attorney-in-fact pertaining to your health care matters.
+A durable health care power of attorney, like the durable financial power of attorney, creates a principal-agent relationship.
+As the principal, you delegate powers to your chosen attorney-in-fact pertaining to your health care matters.

 The attorney-in-fact acts on your behalf and legally binds you to the matters within the power of attorney document.
-These usually include making crucial health care decisions like medical treatment, care, and end of life wishes.
-The durable health care power of attorney only provides the agent with the delegated powers during your incapacity and never while you are competent.
+These usually include making crucial health care decisions like medical treatment, care, and end-of-life wishes.
+The durable health care power of attorney only provides the agent with the delegated powers during your incapacity.
+But, it is never while you are competent.